glebtsereteli/GMRoomLoader/docs/pages/home/gettingStarted/gettingStarted.md

     ![alt text](import02.png)
     * Click __Import__.
     ![alt text](import03.png)
 3. You're good to go!
-Check out the [Quick Setup](#quick-setup) section below to load your first room!
+Next check out the [Quick Setup](#quick-setup) section below to load your first room!

 :::tip UPDATING
 If you already have GMRoomLoader installed and want to update to the latest version, check the [Updating](/pages/home/faq/#updating) FAQ entry for instructions.